bbauska/TUMx-DWAPNx/README.md

 In the index.js, we define express.
 We actually have to require it.
-The first thing that we do is we require express and we define it as a constant variable, because it won\'t change during the execution of our code.
+The first thing that we do is we require express and we define it as a constant variable, because it won&apos;t change during the execution of our code.

-The second thing that we do is we define our application, which is app and it\'s an express application.
+The second thing that we do is we define our application, which is app and it&apos;s an express application.
 So, we define it as an express app.
 With express we can set values and, specifically, in the third line of code, which will be compiled, we will see that you can define the port number on which our application is going to be listening.
 And this port number is by default going to be 3,000.

-Later, we\'ll see that we can define a router, which is the logic that stands behind knowing which requests are coming in and what output or response to produce.
+Later, we&apos;ll see that we can define a router, which is the logic that stands behind knowing which requests are coming in and what output or response to produce.
 In the last lines of code, what we see, is that we actually listen to incoming requests and we do so by listening on the port that we defined earlier.